Research Interests

 Past Projects

 Interpolated contour plots of ozone concentrations as a function of latitude and altitude in April-May 2018.
-Observations from the ATom-4 aircraft campaign are compared with the Control and Full Assimilation (OMI, MLS, IASI, AIRS) simulations in GEOS-CF sampled along the aircraft flight tracks (Kelp et al., 2023).
+Observations from the ATom-4 aircraft campaign are compared with the Control and Full Assimilation simulations in GEOS-CF sampled along the aircraft flight tracks.

 The NASA Goddard Earth Observing System Composition Forecast system (GEOS-CF) provides global near-real-time analyses and forecasts of atmospheric composition.
 The current version of GEOS-CF builds on the GEOS general circulation model with Forward Processing assimilation of meteorological data (GEOS-FP) and includes detailed GEOS-Chem tropospheric and stratospheric chemistry.
 Here we add 3D variational data assimilation in GEOS-CF to assimilate satellite observations of ozone including MLS vertical profiles, OMI total columns, and AIRS and IASI hyperspectral 9.6 μm radiances.
-We focus our evaluations on the troposphere.
 We find that the detailed tropospheric chemistry in GEOS-CF significantly improves the simulated background ozone fields relative to previous versions of the GEOS model, allowing for specification of smaller background errors in assimilation and resulting in smaller assimilation increments to correct the simulated ozone.
-Assimilation increments are largest in the upper troposphere and are consistent between satellite data sets.
-The OMI and MLS ozone data generally provide more information than the AIRS and IASI radiances except at high latitudes where the radiances provide more information.
 Comparisons to independent ozonesonde and aircraft (ATom-4) observations for 2018 show significant GEOS-CF improvement from the assimilation, particularly in the extratropical upper troposphere.

-Road and street classifications in Los Angeles County with county base map provided by the U.S. Census Bureau's Master Address File / Topologically Integrated Geographic Encoding and Referencing (MAF/TIGER) Database (MTDB) (Kelp et al., 2020). (src credit: Yurika Harada).
+Road and street classifications in Los Angeles County with county base map provided by the U.S. Census Bureau's Master Address File / Topologically Integrated Geographic Encoding and Referencing (MAF/TIGER) Database (MTDB). (src credit: Yurika Harada)

 On-road vehicle emissions are a significant source of outdoor air pollution, which pose a severe human health risk, especially for those who live near busy roads.
 A city's vehicle fleet can determine the levels of risk and exposure for residences as emissions differ for gasoline- vs. diesel-powered vehicles.
 Most research sampling mobile source emissions in urban traffic involves “vehicle chase” studies of exhaust plumes from individual vehicles which may not be representative of the average emissions for a given area.